Language selection

 Energy security

-The volume and value of the Canada-U.S. energy relationship is fundamental to North America’s energy transition, security and supply.
+The volume and value of the Canada-U.S. energy relationship is fundamental to North America’s energy transition, and energy security and supply.
 Canada and the U.S. are each other’s principal source of imported energy (oil, natural gas, clean electricity, uranium).
-Our two-way energy trade reached $213.7 billion in 2023.
-Canada registers a year-on-year surplus in trade in energy (in 2022 $166.7 billion).
-Canada’s energy exports comprise more than one-third of all merchandise exports to the United States.
+Our two-way energy trade reached CAD$198.2 billion in 2023.
+Canada registers a year-on-year surplus in trade in energy (in 2023 CAD$134 billion).
+Canada’s energy exports comprise about 27% of all merchandise exports to the United States.
 Transboundary infrastructure plays a critical role, with over 100 oil and natural gas pipelines, and clean electricity transmission lines, moving massive amounts of energy back and forth, supporting investment, industry, jobs and consumers.
-The export to the U.S. of crude oil in transboundary pipelines (3.8 million barrels per day in 2022) makes up most of our bilateral energy trade.
+About 94% of Canada’s crude oil exports to the U.S. is carried in transboundary pipelines (about 4 million barrels per day in 2023).
 Canada’s export of clean electricity to the U.S. helps regions such as New England and New York reach emission reduction targets.